Zhi-Wei Sun's 1-3-5 Conjecture and Variations: Abstract

 \section{Abstract}

-In this paper, using quaternion arithmetic in the ring of Lipschitz integers, we present a proof of Zh\`\i-W\v{e}i S\={u}n's ``1-3-5 conjecture'' for all integers, and for all natural numbers greater than a specific constant.
-This, together with computations, done by the authors and a colleague, which checked the validity of the conjecture up to that constant, completely proves the 1-3-5 conjecture.
+In this paper, using quaternion arithmetic in the ring of Lipschitz integers, we present a proof of Zhi-Wei Sun's ``1-3-5 conjecture'' for integral solutions, and reduce the natural solutions case to its verification up to $1.052 \times 10^{11}$.
+The computational verification was performed by the authors and a colleague, concluding the proof of Sun's 1-3-5 conjecture.
 We also establish some variations of this conjecture.

-\textit{Keywords: } Quaternions, Lipschitz integers, 1-3-5 conjecture.
+\textbf{Keywords:} Quaternions, Lipschitz integers, 1-3-5 conjecture.

+\textbf{Warning:} This paper, published in the Journal of Number Theory 222 (2021) 1–20. doi\url{:https://doi.org/ 10.1016/j.jnt.2020.10.001} contains an error that is corrected in an addendum at the end of this document.